 Tara, the completely perfect

 A very vivid example to prove that all these names of Tara are actually the names of a single person who is the Devi of the Puranas is Tara – of the golden coloured, by the name Gauri.
 If you recall, Gauri is also one of the names of Devi, given in Maitri Purana.
-So is Tara.
-There is another name Laxmi in Matsya Purana and Tara is said to be the giver of prosperity.
+So is

 And a hymn, usually sung in chorus, devoted to Tara cites her role in salvation or nirvana whereas Mohammad said the same regarding the Ahlebayts, which included Fatima: